krobbi/coldest-night/README.md

 * Using a high DPI display may cause issues as compatibility with high DPI displays has not been tested.
 * Controller buttons cannot be mapped to controls in versions `0.7.0` and below unless they have an analog pressure input.
-(Not tested on real hardware.)
-* Mapping controls to controller inputs may cause issues as controller inputs have not been tested with real hardware.

 ## Issues Affecting Windows
 * Using an audio playback format with a sample rate other than 44100 Hz may